 5. Chill in the fridge to completely cool.
 Custard will firm up further.
 Roll into 20g balls.
 About 14 balls.
 Keep in fridge till ready to use.

-2. Knead till dough comes together and no longer sticky, about 10 min.
+2. Knead till dough comes together and no longer sticky.
 There is no need for window pane.
 Cover and first proof for 30 min.

 Optional: You can also do a quick rest of 5 min and skip first proof.

-3. After resting or proofing, knead well to degas and to ensure dough is smooth and elastic with no air pocket on the surface.
+3. After proofing, knead well to degas and to ensure dough there is no air pockets.